GCOM7140/group-project/README.md

 Decision-making principles |	15%                     |
 Data                       |	15%                     |
 Methods                    |	25%                     |
-Action Plan	               |  20%                     |
+Action plan	               |  20%                     |
-Report Style & Grammar     |	10%                     |
+Report style & grammar     |	10%                     |
 Presentation skills        |	15%                     |

 ## Proposal Guidelines
 Your proposal should outline your plan for this group project and describe:

-1. The topic or primary research question that you plan to focus on
+1. The topic or primary research question that you plan to focus on.
 2. The data (i.e., datasets, rows, and columns) that you plan to analyze.
-3. The analytical procedures you believe will be appropriate for developing insights and recommendations from the data you plan on analyzing.
+3. The analytical procedures that you believe will be appropriate for developing insights and recommendations from the data you plan on analyzing.

 There is no one "right" way to organize this proposal; however, you should make